netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

-The first command adds the LESS compiler add-on, and the second command adds **Bootstrap** with using Bower.
-With the LESS add-on available, it is time to include it in */ember-cli-build.js*, along with the import to *bootstrap.js*:
+The first command adds the LESS compiler add-on, and the second adds **Bootstrap** with Bower.
+With the LESS add-on available, it is time to include **Bootstrap** in */ember-cli-build.js*, along with the import to *bootstrap.js*:

 {% highlight javascript %}